bgamari/ghc-wiki-import/repositories.md

 = GHC Repositories =

 This page lists the active repositories relating to GHC.
-For instructions on actually getting a GHC source tree, see [wiki:Building/GettingTheSources].
+For instructions on actually getting a GHC source tree, see [wiki:Building/GettingTheSources Getting The Sources].

 For read-only browsing, you can use the:
  * [http://hackage.haskell.org/trac/ghc/browser Trac source browser]